Jul 22, 2021

 Reishi has been found to be a source of antioxidants, compounds which play a vital, health-protecting role in human life.
 Antioxidants have been shown to help protect against various metabolic diseases, heart disease, brain disorders and age-related syndromes, as they help the body combat cellular damage caused by free radicals (reactive chemicals containing oxygen).

 Reishi has been reported to increase the antioxidant effects of glutathione, an important antioxidant produced by the body.
-It has also been found to have liver-protective actions as a result of its ability to act as a scavenger of free radicals.
+It has also been found to have hepatoprotective actions (the ability to mitigate liver damage and support liver function) as a result of its ability to act as a scavenger of free radicals.

 Mind Calming